Bourne (stream)

-A bourne is an intermittent stream, flowing from a spring.
+A bourne (Note: Alternative forms are bourn, borne, or born.) is an intermittent stream, flowing from a spring.
 Frequent in chalk and limestone country where the rock becomes saturated with winter rain, that slowly drains away until the rock becomes dry, when the stream ceases.
-The word is from the Anglo-Saxon language of England.
+The term bourne may also be applied to a stream or river that permanently flows.